 It’s not an option I would choose for all medication but some generic antibiotics I probably would.

-You may also find that in certain destinations are well set up to purchase medicines frequently used by travellers to that area.
+You may also find that certain destinations are well stocked with medicines frequently used by travellers to that area.

 For example, in Nepal, you could easily by Diamox for altitude sickness in the local store waaaaaay cheaper than the £30 I paid in the UK.
 Especially as I never used them and gave them away!